9 participants + 2 site leaders + 1 University Partner = one great week of fun and service!

 Choosing a trip:

-In order to select which trip you would like to participate in, please refer to the “Future Breakers” tab.
+In order to select which trip you would like to participate in, please refer to the “Trips” tab.
 There you can find a description of all of the trips that are planned for this year.
 MSU ASB does not disclose the location of trips until the kick-off party, an event we hold to allow participants to meet the other members of their group.
 To be an active citizen, we believe that the social issue and the service that is performed is the most important part of attending an Alternative Break.
 Our goal is to have a program full of people genuinely interested in doing service work for a week.

 Site Leader vs. Participants: